I am a behavioural ecologist interested in animal personality, social cognition, foraging behaviour and conservation.

 During my PhD at the University of Manitoba with Professor Debbie Kelly, I investigated how sociality and other ecological factors, such as cache reliance and dietary breadth, influence complex cognitive abilities in different species of corvids: pinyon jays (Gymnorhinus cyanocephalus), Clark’s nutcrackers (Nucifraga columbiana), scrub jays (Aphelocoma californica), and black-billed magpies (Pica hudsonia).

-Additionally, I am involved in coordinating our new canine cognition research project.
-Using volunteer pet dog participants from the community, we are investigating how nutritional and demographic variables influence self control in domestic dogs.
+Additionally, I was involved in coordinating our new canine cognition research project.
+Using volunteer pet dog participants from the community, we investigated how nutritional and demographic variables influence self control in domestic dogs.

 Previously, I completed my undergraduate and my master’s degrees in Biology at the Université de Moncton, New Brunswick, Canada.
 For my M.Sc., I focused on demographic parameters and on the behavioural ecology of the ovenbird (Seiurus aurocapilla), a migratory songbird species.
 For my first chapter, I tried to identify which factors were influencing the apparent survival rate of male Ovenbirds over long time frames (view Publications).
 For the second, I studied whether female songbirds were able to build their nest away from areas with a high density of potential nest predators.